RobinMalfait/placebo/examples/readme/code/README.md

 adding superscript indicators next to each message and before each note.
 This allows you to visually see which note belongs to which diagnostic.

+There is also a very neat feature for when the actual code itself is super long and doesn't fit on one line.
+In that case we also want to "wrap" the code onto multiple lines and split the diagnostics.
+This is done because a diagnostic could be for a single location, but if we split that location in multiple pieces it won't make sense to only highlight one piece of the puzzle.
+If the line is too long but doesn't contain diagnostics then we can see those as contextual lines for more info.
+These line will not be wrapped, but will just be truncated at the end.